viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/README.md

 <pre>
 ├── .github/                           # Workflow configurations
-├── foundations/                       # Guides, lessons, and theoretical explanations │   ├── 01_prompt_engineering/         # Text templates and examples of how to talk to the AI │   ├── 02_embeddings/                 # Explanations of how AI reads text and matches similar words │   ├── 03_AI_limitations/             # Guides on AI mistakes and how humans can double-check the work │   └── 04_AI_ethics/                  # Rules on data privacy, safety, and declaring AI use in journals │   └── 05_large_language_models/      # Basics on Large Language Models and Aritficial Intelligence ├── pipelines/                         # Ready-to-run computer code │   ├── 01_embedding-for-psychometrics/# Code to analyze psychological questionnaires and survey items │   ├── 02_topic-modeling/             # Code to group large amounts of research papers by theme
+├── foundations/                       # Guides, lessons, and theoretical explanations │   ├── 01_large_language_models/      # Basics on Large Language Models and Aritficial Intelligence │   ├── 02_embeddings/                 # Explanations of how AI reads text and matches similar words │   ├── 03_prompt_engineering/         # Text templates and examples of how to talk to the AI │   └── 04_AI_ethics/                  # Rules on data privacy, safety, and declaring AI use in journals ├── pipelines/                         # Ready-to-run computer code │   ├── 01_embedding-for-psychometrics/# Code to analyze psychological questionnaires and survey items │   ├── 02_topic-modeling/             # Code to group large amounts of research papers by theme